SEO (Search Engine Optimization) is one of the critical parts of any blog. It takes too much time in learning and understanding the SEO step by step.

 Webmaster Tools: You just need to configure these options with the different webmasters and Yoast will keep you connected with different search engines.
 It will also help the search engine to recognize that your blog is active.

-Yoast has four major search engines verification options.
+Yoast has four major search engine verification options.